SpatialUMN/GeoRobustHotspots/README.md

 # What Can You Get
 Geographically Robust Hotspot Detection (GRHD) finds hotspot areas where the concentration of points inside is significantly high.
 ![G1](https://github.com/SpatialUMN/GeoRobustHotspots/blob/master/image/G1.PNG)
 See [application domain](https://github.com/SpatialUMN/GeoRobustHotspots/wiki/Application-Domain) to see where you can use GRHD.
+Basic [concepts]() can help better understanding the problem.

 # Usage
 ## Input Data Format